-African Caribbean hair is the most vulnerable to damage of all hair textures due to its unique structure and specific processing, styling and grooming needs.
-African Caribbean hair requires special care and use of specifically-formulated products in order to look, feel and be at its best.
+Natural coiled curls are the most vulnerable to damage of all hair textures due to its unique structure and specific processing, styling and grooming needs.
+This hair type requires special care and use of specifically-formulated products in order to look, feel and be at its best.

 Daily shampooing helps deliver bounce and shine to all hair types.
 This is because your hair accumulates bits of dirt, dust, oil and grime every day – just like your skin — and these can really weigh it down.
 Daily shampooing also helps keep your scalp clear of skin-cell build-up, and your hair hydrated.
 (It is in fact water, not oil, that delivers moisture and suppleness to your strands.)

 Because naturally coiled strands have a porous structure, they are prone to moisture evaporation, and this can leave your hair dry and brittle.
 We recommend using nourishing, hydrating products, such as ones labeled ‘moisturizing’, ‘re-moisturizing’, ‘emollient’, ‘deep conditioning’, ‘elasticizing’, ‘penetrative’ and ‘intensive’.

 Reach for a pre-shampoo conditioner, such as our Elasticizer Extreme, once or twice a week.
 If your hair is damaged and dry from chemical processing and/or frequent heat styling, give yourself a twice-weekly treatment.

 Products we recommend for natural coiled curls: